-- Contact the Emergency Preparedness Committee to arrange for a preparedness presentation for your Takoma Park neighborhood, business, or organization.
+- Contact the Emergency Preparedness Committee via email at firstname.lastname@example.org to arrange for a preparedness presentation for your Takoma Park neighborhood, business, or organization.

 - Preparedness public service announcements created by City TV and posted on YouTube:

-Committee membership includes seven Takoma Park residents appointed by the City Council, senior City Staff selected by the City Manager, one member selected by the Public Safety Citizens Advisory Committee (PSCAC), one member selected by the Takoma Park Volunteer Fire Department, one member selected by the Washington Adventist Hospital, one member selected by the Montgomery County Department of Homeland Security.
-Appointees should have some professional background in emergency preparedness or operations and be available to perform committee duties during the day when required.
+Committee membership includes seven Takoma Park residents appointed by the City Council, senior City Staff selected by the City Manager, one member selected by the Takoma Park Volunteer Fire Department, one member selected by the Washington Adventist Hospital, and one member selected by the Montgomery County Office of Emergency Management and Homeland Security.
+The Council may, by resolution, appoint up to five additional representative members to serve on the Committee.
+These members may represent educational institutions, faith communities, businesses or business associations, landlords or managers of multi-unit residential properties in the City, and other appropriate sectors or stakeholders in the community.
+Appointees should have some professional background in emergency preparedness or operations and be available to perform committee duties when required.

 Representative committee members serve as long as determined by their agency or organization.

 - Reviewing the City’s Emergency Operations Plan and other supporting emergency documents and recommending changes to the Council and City Manager.